 For anyone that follows the daily press, it’s easy to fall for the piling news that Russia is consolidating as a global antagonist of democracy.
-Government threatens minorities and activists every day, civil and human rights are attacked.
-Not only that, Russia is pushing its agenda against western democracies globally, killing dissidents in the UK, influencing elections in Madagascar or USA.
+Government threatens minorities and activists every day, and civil and human rights are attacked.
+Not only that, Russia is pushing its agenda against Western democracies globally, killing dissidents in the UK and influencing elections in Madagascar or USA.
 In times of turmoil, it’s more important than ever to build bridges with Russian communities, artists and activists.

-You are an electronic musician and computer science also have a career as a lecturer and researcher of AI, information theory and cognitive science.
-How and when does the interest in this disciplines come about?
+You are an electronic musician and computer science also has a career as a lecturer and researcher of AI, information theory and cognitive science.
+How and when does the interest in this discipline come about?

 Your music project Solar-X was influenced by art-tech concepts, chaos and complexity, exploring the ways in which our minds can be manipulated by structure.
 Could you expand on these conceptual ideas and how you explored them with your productions?